loldenburg/gcp-workflows-demo/README.md

 ### Create Cloud Function via Cloud Build

 Go to Cloud Build -> Settings -> Enable permissions:

 - Cloud Functions Developer
 - Cloud Run Admin
 - Service Account User

 #### Build via Cloud Build:

+In your IDE, open a terminal from the root folder of this repository.
+Then run:

 ```bash
 gcloud config set project !!THEPROJECTID!! # switch to your project